mlrtag on Stackoverflow.

 Furthermore, the package is nicely connected to the OpenML R package and its online platform, which aims at supporting collaborative machine learning online and allows to easily share datasets as well as machine learning tasks, algorithms and experiments in order to support reproducible research.

 Please use the issue tracker for problems, questions and feature requests.
-Don’t email in most cases, as we forget these mails.

 We also do not hate beginners and it is perfectly valid to mark an issue as “Question”.
 However, simple usage questions are better suited at Stackoverflow using the ‘mlr’ tag.